Mark (rugby)

-In rugby union, a player may mark a ball, which means that the player may catch it and cannot be tackled by rival players, and the marking player takes a free-kick at the position of the mark.
+In rugby union, a player may mark a ball, which means that the player may catch it and cannot be tackled by rival players.
+The marking player can choose to take a free-kick or a scrum at the position of the mark.

-To mark a ball, the player must catch the ball inside his or her own team's twenty-two metre line.
+To mark a ball, the player must catch the ball inside their own team's twenty-two metre line.
 The mark is performed by a player (often the fullback), making a clean catch and shouting "Mark!".
-It is also common for the player to touch the ball on the ground or to hold up the ball with one hand to make his or her intentions clear to the referee and other players.
+It is also common for the player to touch the ball on the ground or to hold up the ball with one hand to make their intentions clear to the referee and other players.

 If for any reason, the player cannot take the kick within one minute, the marking team must take a scrum (and cannot otherwise choose a scrum).
 A ball may be marked if it has rebounded off the posts or crossbar.
 A mark may not be made from a kick-off.

 After the marked ball is caught, the normal rules of a free kick apply, except in the case of a scrum option.
 A scrum from a mark should ideally be taken from the position of the mark, but must be at least five metres from touch.
 If the mark was made in the in-goal area, the scrum is taken five metres from the goal line on a line running through the mark parallel to the touch line but always at least five metres from the touch line.

 If a player from the opposing team charges the marking player after the call of "Mark!", then the team will be awarded a penalty kick taken from the position of the mark, unless the infringing player was offside, in which case the penalty will be given from the offside line.